 - Final rate is applicable to a specified past period that is based on the actual costs of the period.
-A final audited rate is not subject to adjustment. - Fixed rate has the same characteristics as a predetermined rate except that the difference between estimated costs and actual allowable costs of the covered period is carried forward as an adjustment for a future period. - One-time extension allows your agency to apply for a one-time extension of a negotiated indirect (F&A) cost rate.
-The negotiated cost rate may be extended for up to four years.
-Once your cognizant federal agency has approved an extension for indirect costs, you must abide by the rate for the agreed-upon time period.
-No further negotiations regarding indirect cost rates may occur until the extension has expired.
-At the end of the extension period, you must negotiate a new indirect cost rate.
+A final audited rate is not subject to adjustment. - Fixed rate has the same characteristics as a predetermined rate (q.v.) except that the difference between estimated costs and actual allowable costs of the covered period is carried forward as an adjustment for a future period.